andresfgc/P4-REMS/README.md

 2. create, edit and delete projects at any time he/she wishes.
 3. create, edit and delete properties related to the existing project.
 4. create, edit, delete and like tickets containing additional information about the current status of the property.
-5. document all relevant facts about the property.
+5. document all relevant facts about the property with comments.

 The deployed application can be found at [REMS](https://rems-ag-58c10e6f7952.herokuapp.com/)